Ex-'King of Biotech' set to serve four-year term for fraud

 Blech had also pleaded guilty in 1998 to an unrelated fraud, but was sentenced to probation.

-Earlier in his career, Blech helped found Celgene Corp, whose products include the blood cancer drug Revlimid, and whose market value on Friday topped $68 billion.
+Earlier in his career, Blech helped found Celgene Corp (CELG.O), whose products include the blood cancer drug Revlimid, and whose market value on Friday topped $68 billion.

-He also helped found Icos Corp, now part of Eli Lilly & Co, which developed Cialis to treat erectile dysfunction.
+He also helped found Icos Corp, now part of Eli Lilly & Co (LLY.N), which developed Cialis to treat erectile dysfunction.

 Forbes magazine said Blech was worth $295 million in 1992, making him among the 400 richest Americans.